amrlabib/react-js-boilerplate/README.md

 Webpack is the only tool used in this project for bundling project dependencies and build, copy files.

 #### Loaders:
-1. [babel-loader](https://github.com/babel/babel-loader) with `['es2015', 'react', 'stage-1']` presets for ES6 features and React JSX transpilation to ES5 understood by all browsers.
+1. [babel-loader](https://github.com/babel/babel-loader) with `['es2015', 'react', 'stage-1', 'flow']` presets for ES6 features and React JSX transpilation to ES5 understood by all browsers.
 2. [sass-loader](https://github.com/webpack-contrib/sass-loader) Loads a Sass/SCSS file and compiles it to CSS
 3. [css-loader](https://github.com/webpack-contrib/css-loader) interprets `@import`/`url()` to js modules
 4. [postcss-loader](https://github.com/postcss/postcss-loader) to process CSS with [PostCSS](http://postcss.org/)